davidgsd/AllScan/README.md

 'LCnt' column: The reported number of Connected Links (ie. user nodes, hubs, bridges, or other links).

 ASL's stats APIs are limited to 30 requests/minute per IP Address.
-AllScan currently defaults to one stats request per 2.5 seconds but will reduce that frequency if over limit http code (eg. 429) or other http error codes are received during API requests.
+AllScan uses a dynamic request timing algorithm to prevent exceeding this limit, even if multiple web clients are using AllScan on a node.

 # Install
 Ideally you should be using a recent (2021 or later) 2.0 Beta version of the ASL Distribution (available [here](http://downloads.allstarlink.org/index.php?b=ASL_Images_Beta)), and you should have AllMon2 or Supermon properly configured and working.
-If you have Supermon already working, AllScan will then work right away with no additional configuration needed, and will use the favorites.ini file in the supermon directory.
+Most testing is on ASL 2.0 but AllScan is known to also work well on HamVOIP and pre-2.0 ASL releases.
+If you have Supermon already working, AllScan will need no additional configuration and will use the favorites.ini file in the supermon directory.
 See [supermon-install.txt](https://github.com/davidgsd/AllScan/blob/main/docs/supermon-install.txt) or the Supermon groups.io page for details on how to install Supermon.
-Make sure you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
+Confirm you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
 Supermon is easy to set up and has some nice maintenance/debug features.
+For example it allows you to edit the text in the favorites.ini file in your browser, so for example you could add notes there of weekly Net times.
 AllScan will use the ../supermon/global.inc file automatically if global.inc is not present in the allscan folder.
 If you do not have Supermon installed or its global.inc file cannot be read AllScan will prompt you to enter your Call, Location and Node Title and save to global.inc.

 You will need SSH access to your node and should have basic familiarity with Linux.
-This has been tested on AllStarLink 2.0 Beta with Supermon 7, but should also work fine with HamVOIP and pre-2.0 ASL releases.

-Once you are logged in by SSH to your node run the following commands:
+Log into your node with SSH and run the following commands*:

 	cd /var/www/html
 	mkdir allscan; sudo chmod 775 allscan